Appsilon/recruitment/README.md

 That's why we offer a comprehensive benefits package that is designed to support your career growth as well as your physical and mental well-being.
 We also give you the opportunity to grow and develop your career in a supportive and inclusive environment.

+- Competitive salary
+- Generous paid time off: Benefit from 26 days of paid holidays, plus the equivalent of public holidays in Poland
+- Comprehensive sick leave: Receive 33 paid sick leave days per year at 80% of your salary.
+- Professional Development Budget
+- Flexible remote work
+- Training and conferences: Enjoy four paid days per year for training, conferences, events, or workshops.
+- Health benefits: Access private health care insurance (in Poland) or a cash equivalent if you're not in Poland.
+- Fitness perks: Receive a FitProfit or FitSport membership card (in Poland) or a cash equivalent if you're not in Poland.
+- Life insurance: You and your family will be covered with life insurance.
+- Personal assistant: Benefit from AskHenry, your assistant.

 # Remote by Design
 ![image](https://github.com/Appsilon/recruitment/assets/147711381/5b2d319b-a4e5-4237-8506-5c0540288449)